-BILLY SUTER chats to Durban blues guitarist and singer RUSTY RED, who joins Durban trio The Black Lapels as a special guest in their Paul Simon tribute show at Durban’s Rhumbelow Theatre in Umbilo at 8pm on Friday and Saturday (September 22 and 23) and 2pm and 6.30pm on Sunday (September 24).
-July 22).
+BILLY SUTER chats to Durban blues guitarist and singer RUSTY RED, who joins Durban trio The Black Lapels as a special guest in their Creedence Clearwater Revival tribute show at Durban’s Rhumbelow Theatre in Umbilo at 8pm on Friday and Saturday (November 10 and 11) and 2pm and 6.30pm on Sunday (November 12).
 Tickets cost R150 each and booking is at Computicket or by calling Roland Stansell at 082 499 8636.
 (Note: Rusty Red also performs solo at BBC Beats, at the Berea Bowling Club in Ferguson Road, Glenwood, Durban, from 6pm to 9pm on Monnay, November 13.
 He will perform a tribute to John Mayer there, as well as original items.
 Entrance is R50.
 More information from Roland at 082 499 8636.

 WHAT IS YOUR REAL NAME – AND HOW, WHEN AND WHY DID YOU GET THE MONIKER ‘RUSTY RED’?

 My parents named me Luke Timothy John Wyngaard, which is a bit of a mouthful… but I don’t dislike my name at all.